Wieliczka, amazing Salt Mine

 At the end of the tour, you can find a coffee shop, a restaurant, and a shop where you can buy various souvenirs made of salt.

 I was sceptical about the beauty products of the Dermic Salt cosmetic line.
-But when I came back home, I wished that I had bought more of them!
+But when I returned home, I wished I had bought more of them!
 Bath salts and salt-based facial and body creams are really fantastic.
 Except for the salt mixed with spices for the food, an interesting souvenir is a little three with tiny lumps of salt, which brings good luck.
 You can also buy souvenirs and beauty products in the shop on the surface.